In blue, the ex libris of Dr. Jacques William Normand Delfin designed by him and me, and emblazoned by me.

 Argent, a lion passant Gules, grasping a Celtic cross Sable in its dexter forepaw, on a chief Vert, a mural crown with five visible oak leaves Argent.
 Motto: «Protect with Honour and Integrity» Sable, with initial letters Gules, over a scroll Argent.

-The coat of arms of John Paul Durkan from Ireland designed by him and me and emblazoned and sealed by me.
+The coat of arms of John Paul Durkan from Ireland designed by him and me and emblazoned and sealed by me, also includes my insignia as an Honorary Herald of the Genealogical Society of Ireland.

 Blazon keywords: Argent, Gules, Sable, Vert, One, Five, Lion, Passant, Grasping, Celtic cross, Dexter, Forepaw, Chief, Mural crown, Crown, Oak, Tree, Leaf, Motto and Scroll.